Print Version (pdf ~64KB)

 § 360.
 "Voting device" means any device used in conjunction with a ballot card or cards to indicate the choice of the voter by marking, punching, or slotting the ballot card.

 § 362.
-"Voting System" means any mechanical, electromechanical, or electronic system and its software, or any combination of these used to cast or tabulate votes, or both.
+"Voting System" means a mechanical, electromechanical, or electronic system and its software, or any combination of these used for casting a ballot, tabulating votes, or both.
+“Voting system” does not include a ballot marking system.

 All section references are to the California Elections Code unless otherwise noted.
 The abbreviation "Cal.
 Const." refers to the California Constitution.